abtieku/PyBer_Analysis/README.md

 -  Urban and Suburban fares go up after the new year, whereas Rural fares go down.
 -  All city types have a surge around the third week of February.
 This could be due to President's Week, which most schools recognize as a holiday.
 -  Urban and Suburban fares have spikes the third week of March.
 This could be due to people visiting bars on St. Patrick's Day.
--  Unlike Suburban fares, Urban and Rural fares have a spike around April 1. i
+-  Unlike Suburban fares, Urban and Rural fares have a spike around April 1.

 ## Summary
 By looking at the data, my business recommendations to the CEO are: